In

 In the sentence above, "fashionable" means stylish.
 The part of the

-word before the suffix -able
+word before the suffix -

 is a complete, recognizable word: fashion.

-and not -ible.
+and not -

-Notice that words that end in -ce
+Notice that words that end in -

-their final -e
+their final -

-before adding -able.
+before adding -

 There are also a few important exceptions that keep their final -e,